xdevplatform/search-tweets-ruby/README.md

 ### Command-line options for ```polling.rb``` script:

 ```
-Usage: polling [options]
+Usage: search [options]
     -c, --config CONFIG              Configuration file (including path) that provides account and option selections.
                                        Config file specifies which search endpoint, includes credentials, and sets app options.
     -q, --query QUERY                Maps to API "query" parameter.
 Either a single query passed in, or a file containing either a
-                                   YAML or JSON array of queries/rules.
+                                   YAML or JSON array of queries.
     -s, --start-time START           UTC timestamp for beginning of Search period (maps to "fromDate").
                                          Specified as YYYYMMDDHHMM, \"YYYY-MM-DD HH:MM\", YYYY-MM-DDTHH:MM:SS.000Z or use ##d, ##h or ##m.
+    -e, --end-time END               UTC timestamp for ending of Search period (maps to "toDate").
+                                      Specified as YYYYMMDDHHMM, \"YYYY-MM-DD HH:MM\", YYYY-MM-DDTHH:MM:SS.000Z or use ##d, ##h or ##m.
+    -p, --poll                       Sets "polling" mode.
-    -i, --since_id SINCEID           All matching Tweets since this Tweet ID was created (exclusive).
+    -i, --since-id SINCEID           All matching Tweets since this Tweet ID was created (exclusive).
-    -p, --poll-interval POLLINTERVAL Polling interval in minutes.
-Default is 5 minutes.
+    -u, --until-id UNTILID           All matching Tweets up until this ID was created (exclusive).
     -m, --max MAXRESULTS             Specify the maximum amount of Tweets results per response (maps to "max_results").
 10 to 100, defaults to 10.
-    -f, --fields FIELDS              Tweet attributes of interest (comma-delimited) Defaults to "id,created_at,author_id,text".
-See https://developer.twitter.com/en/docs/labs/recent-search/api-reference/get-recent-search for details on available fields.
     -x, --exit EXIT                  Specify the maximum amount of requests to make.
 "Exit app after this many requests."
-    -w, --write WRITE                'files', 'standard-out' (or 'so' or 'standard').
+    -w, --write WRITE                'files', 'hash', standard-out' (or 'so' or 'standard').
     -o, --outbox OUTBOX              Optional.
 Triggers the generation of files and where to write them.
     -t, --tag TAG                    Optional.
-Gets included in the  payload if included.
-Alternatively, rules files can contain tags.
+Gets included in the Tweet payload if included.
+Also, queries files can contain tags.
     -v, --verbose                    Optional.
 Turns verbose messaging on.
     -h, --help                       Display this screen.

 ```

 ## Example script commands <a id="example-calls" class="tall">&nbsp;</a>